-A tour of an unfamiliar place can make all the difference.
+A guided tour of an unfamiliar place can make all the difference.

 I’ve traveled to many foreign cities.
-Some of them are just blurred in my memory.
-Being transported from an airport to a hotel to an event to an airport.
-I was left with a sense of people, buildings, and movement – but no shape or purpose.
+Some of them are just a blur in my memory.
+I was transported from an airport to a hotel to an event and back to an airport.
+I only have a sense of people, buildings, and movement but no shape or purpose.

-At other times someone has spoken during a trip from the airport.
-The guide pointed out important routes, landmark structures, historical sites – and their significance.
-The tour gave me a grid of understanding – the city had structure, reference points, and historical meaning.
+At other times, someone has spoken during a trip from the airport.
+The guide pointed out important routes, landmark structures, and historical sites and their significance.
+The tour gave me a grid of understanding—the city had structure, reference points, and historical meaning.

-One such example was St. Petersburg, Russia (formerly, Leningrad).
+One such example was St. Petersburg, Russia (formerly Leningrad).
 One monument marked the farthest advance of the German army during the bloody Second World War battle for the city.
-A building from the time of the Czars was pointed out as the famous Hermitage on a bank of the Neva River.
-We stayed in the Astoria Hotel across from St. Isaac's Cathedral.
+A building on the bank of the Neva River was identified as the famous Hermitage.
+We stayed in the Astoria Hotel across from St. Isaac’s Cathedral.
 There was still much to learn about the city, but we began to sense its shape and purpose.

 So it is as we read the Historical Backbone of the Bible.

-Let me start with a short tour of Genesis by pointing out three basic features.
+Let me start with a short tour of Genesis by pointing out three essential features.

 Genesis is often called the “seed-plot of the Bible.”
 It introduces us to major themes of the Bible in their seed form.

-An example is a marriage.
-Genesis 2:18-25 sets out the fundamentals of the life-long covenant of companionship to be enjoyed between a man and a woman.
+One example of such a theme is marriage.
+Genesis 2:18-25 sets out the fundamentals of the life-long covenant of companionship between a man and a woman.

-Throughout the Bible, marriage is frequently encountered.
-Marriages are made and broken; challenged and strengthened.
+We encounter the subject of marriage throughout the Bible.
+Marriages are made and broken, challenged and strengthened.

 Primeval History 1:1-11:26